walteryu/voila-test/README.md

 # Jupyter Dashboard - Voila

 ## Introduction
 This notebook is a dashboard publication tool via Jupyter-Voila.
-It is developed based on this [tutorial](https://github.com/duarteocarmo/interactive-dashboard-post) by Duarte O. Carmo.
+It is developed based on this [tutorial](https://github.com/voila-dashboards/voila-heroku) by Martin Renou.

-He has also published an article to outline his tutorial [here](https://pbpython.com/interactive-dashboards.html).

 This notebook is organized into modules to complete the following tasks: